Russia's onslaught continues amid optimism over talks

 Prospects for a diplomatic breakthrough were highly uncertain, however, given the gulf between Ukraine’s demand that the invading forces withdraw completely and Russia’s suspected aim of replacing Kyiv’s Westward-looking government with a pro-Moscow regime.

-Ukrainian presidential adviser Mykhailo Podolyak denied Russian claims that Ukraine was open to adopting a model of neutrality comparable to Sweden or Austria.
-Podolyak said Ukraine needs powerful allies and “clearly defined security guarantees” to keep it safe.

-Another source of dispute is the status of Crimea, which was seized and annexed by Russia in 2014, and the separatist-held Donbas region in eastern Ukraine, which Russia recognizes as independent.
-Ukraine considers both part of its territory.

-The fighting has sent more than 3 million people fleeing Ukraine, by the United Nations’ estimate.
-The U.N. has been able to confirm only 700 civilian deaths, though the actual total is far higher.
+The fighting has led more than 3 million people to flee Ukraine, by the United Nations’ estimate.
+The overall death toll remains unknown, though Ukraine has said thousands of civilians have died.

-In going before Congress, Zelenskyy said that Russia “has turned the Ukrainian sky into a source of death for thousands of people.”
+Speaking to Congress, Zelenskyy said Russia “has turned the Ukrainian sky into a source of death.”
 But Biden has rejected Zelenskyy’s requests to send warplanes to Ukraine or establish a no-fly zone over the country because of the risk of triggering war between the U.S. and Russia.

-The head of the International Committee of the Red Cross, Peter Maurer, arrived in Ukraine to try to obtain greater access for aid groups and increased protection for civilians.

 Amid the vast humanitarian crisis caused by the war, the Red Cross has helped evacuate civilians from besieged areas and has delivered 200 tons of aid, including medical supplies, blankets, water and over 5,200 body bags to help “ensure the dead are treated in a dignified manner.”

-Nowhere has suffered more than the encircled city of Mariupol, where local officials say missile strikes and shelling have killed more than 2,300 people.
+Nowhere has suffered more than Mariupol, where local officials say missile strikes and shelling have killed more than 2,300 people.
 The southern seaport of 430,000 has been under attack for almost all of the three-week war in a siege that has left people struggling for food, water, heat and medicine.

 Local authorities said Russian forces took hundreds of people hostage at a Mariupol hospital and were using them as human shields.

-Bodies have been buried in trenches in Mariupol, and more corpses lay in the streets and in a hospital basement.

-Using the flashlight on his cellphone to illuminate the basement, Dr. Valeriy Drengar pulled back a blanket to show the body of an infant 22 days old.
+Using the flashlight on his cellphone to illuminate a hospital basement, Dr. Valeriy Drengar pulled back a blanket to show the body of an infant 22 days old.
 Other wrapped bodies also appeared to be children, given their size.

 “These are the people we could not save,” Drengar said.

-Nearly 30,000 people managed to escape the city on Tuesday in thousands of vehicles by way of a humanitarian corridor, city officials said.
+Nearly 30,000 people managed to escape the city Tuesday in thousands of vehicles by way of a humanitarian corridor, city officials said.
+Zelensky said 6,000 more left on Wednesday, including 2,000 children, but evacuations elsewhere were stopped because of Russian shelling.

-But with humanitarian aid unable to get in amid the constant bombardment, people burn scraps of furniture to warm their hands and cook the little food still available.

 Kyiv regional leader Oleksiy Kuleba said Russian forces had intensified fighting in the Kyiv suburbs and a highway leading west, and across the capital region, “kindergartens, museums, churches, residential blocks and engineering infrastructure are suffering from the endless firing.”